ota42y/hubot-note/README.md

 user2: They can be toppled

 user1: hubot note stop // chat log save stop
-hubot: note "1997-01-12" stopped
+hubot: "1997-01-12" is stopped

 user1: hubot note show // show saved last 3 chat log
 hubot: user2: They can be demolished
 hubot: user1: Hi Hi Hi!
 hubot: user2: They can be toppled